7 Tech-Centric Ways to Improve Fleet and Asset Management and Digitally Transform Logistics

 Beyond improving the supply chain, logistics and automotive industries can also leverage blockchain for predictive maintenance.
 Recently, Groupe Renault, in collaboration with Microsoft and VISEO, experimented with creating a digital twin of its vehicles, backed by a blockchain system.
 The solution aggregates data about all the vehicle’s maintenance events to the vehicle’s digital twin.
 This way the data becomes fully traceable, and can be viewed by any authorized party – a technician in the dealership, insurance company, OEM, current or future owner.
 Such a system can be further adapted for predictive maintenance.
 Smart contracts can be used to automatically condition a vehicle for immediate maintenance after a certain event occurs, further automating the process.

 Fleet management solutions can also incorporate blockchain to improve asset sharing.
 The technology allows granting ultra secure, yet temporary access to a vehicle in a particular area or distance.
 The controlling body (chief manager) can instantly trace who, when and where used a certain asset and automatically revoke the access key when the usage time expires or if the car leaves the designated geofence.
 Read our case study to learn more about blockchain-based systems for secure asset sharing in the automotive industry.

 6. ADAS for Platooning and Semi-Autonomous Driving.

-The global automotive advanced driver assistant (ADAS) market is expected to between 2017-2022.
+The global automotive advanced driver assistant (ADAS) market is expected to grow at a CAGR close to 22% between 2017-2022.
 New government safety regulations clearly contribute to that growth, but more importantly, OEMs and fleet managers are preparing for the arrival of semi-autonomous and ultimately driverless trucks.

 ADAS software is a central component enabling platooning and semi-autonomous driving.